davidechicco/geneExpressionFromGEO/README.md

 ## Article
 Additional information about this project will be available in the following peer-reviewed published article:

 > Davide Chicco, "geneExpressionFromGEO: an R package to facilitate data reading from Gene Expression Omnibus (GEO)".
-Microarray Data Analysis: Methods and Protocols, Methods in Molecular Biology, Springer Protocols, New York City, New York, USA, 2021.
+[Microarray Data Analysis, Methods in Molecular Biology, volume 2401](https://doi.org/10.1007/978-1-0716-1839-4), Springer Protocols, New York City, New York, USA, 2021.
 In press.

 ## Contacts ##